Colleges by Location

 Admissions

-In order to improve your chances of getting admitted, you need to know as much as possible about the institution's criteria for admission.
-Here are the most essential facts you should know about admission at Emory University.
+Learning as much as possible about the school's criteria for admission improves your chances of getting admitted.
+Here are the most essential information you have to know about admission at Emory University.

-According to the newest information reported, this institution uses standardized test scores for admission and it admitted 3,767 in 2023.
-Emory University has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is one of the most difficult schools to get into.
-This prominent institution with a rich history offers an unparalleled learning experience to its students.
+According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 3,543 in 2024.
+Emory University has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the candidate.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is one of the most difficult schools to get into.
+This eminent institution with a rich history offers an unmatched learning experience to its students.

 Test Scores

-41% of first-time, first-year degree-seeking students submitted their SAT scores for admission, and 23% submitted ACT scores, out of the overall number of those who submitted test scores.
-91.3% of the freshmen submitted SAT composite scores between 1,400 and 1,600 and 8.5% between 1,200 and 1,399.
-The percent of new students who submitted ACT Composite scores in the range between 30-36 was 98.2 and 1.8 between 24-29.
+42% of first-time, first-year degree-seeking students submitted their SAT scores for admission, and 19% submitted ACT scores, out of the overall number of those who submitted test scores.
+94% of the new students submitted SAT composite scores between 1,400 and 1,600 and 6% between 1,200 and 1,399.
+The percent of freshmen who submitted ACT Composite scores in the range between 30-36 was 98 and 2 between 24-29.

-The average ACT score for all the enrolled students in 2023 was 33 and the average GPA was 3.84.
-That means that you need a GPA that's above average in order to get into Emory University; the same goes for your ACT score.
+The ACT composite average score for all the admitted students in 2024 was 33 while the average GPA was 3.8.
+This implies that you'll probably need a GPA above the average to secure admission, as well as an above-average ACT score.

-The new students had an average SAT Critical Reading score of 752 and an average SAT Math score of 758.
+The SAT Critical Reading average score was 752 for the admitted students, while the average SAT Math score was 758.

 Deadlines